trimzej/WIP-18/Dokumentation/SQL-Abfragen.md

 ---

 ### Stufe 17: (WITH, FROM, WHERE, AS, SELECT, JOIN, ON, ROW_NUMBER, OVER, PARTITION BY, GROUP BY, ORDER BY (multiple), SUM, AVG, DESC)
-WITH CustomerSpending AS (SELECT Customer.Country, Customer.FirstName, Customer.LastName, SUM(Invoice.Total) AS totalSpent, AVG(Invoice.Total) AS avgSpent, ROW_NUMBER() OVER (PARTITION BY Customer.Country ORDER BY SUM(Invoice.Total) DESC) AS spendingRank FROM Customer JOIN Invoice ON Customer.CustomerId = Invoice.CustomerId GROUP BY Customer.CustomerId) SELECT Country, FirstName, LastName, totalSpent, avgSpent FROM CustomerSpending WHERE spendingRank = 1 ORDER BY totalSpent DESC;
+WITH CustomerSpending AS (SELECT Customer.Country, Customer.FirstName, Customer.LastName, SUM(Invoice.Total) AS TotalSpent, AVG(Invoice.Total) AS AvgSpent, ROW_NUMBER() OVER (PARTITION BY Customer.Country ORDER BY SUM(Invoice.Total) DESC) AS SpendingRank FROM Customer JOIN Invoice ON Customer.CustomerId = Invoice.CustomerId GROUP BY Customer.CustomerId) SELECT Country, FirstName, LastName, TotalSpent, AvgSpent FROM CustomerSpending WHERE SpendingRank = 1 ORDER BY totalSpent DESC;
 * Zeige mir für jedes Land den Kunden (Vorname, Nachname) mit den höchsten Gesamtausgaben und zeige seine Gesamtausgaben und durchschnittlichen Ausgaben an.

 ---